vim/vim/README.txt

 MAIN AUTHOR

-Send any other comments, patches, flowers and suggestions to:
+Send any other comments, patches, flowers, and suggestions to:

 	Bram Moolenaar		E-mail:	Bram@vim.org